simonfrey/unshort.link/README.md

 - Remove known tracking parameters from the urls behind the short links (e.g. the facebook tracking parameter `utm_source`)
 - Remove as many url parameters as possible by keeping the same website result.
 This helps to remove tracking parameters that are so far unknown

+## Contributors

+Thanks to all the following contributors for their work on unshort.link!
+- [madstk1](https://github.com/madstk1) for the new bootstrap based frontend design (Dec 2019)

 ## Contribution

 Checkout the open issues if something fits for you and you would like to work on it.